mozilla/bugbug/README.md

 ## Usage

 Run the `run.py` script to perform training / classification.
-The first time `run.py` is executed, the `--download` argument should be used to download databases containing bugs and commits data.
+The first time `run.py` is executed, the `--train` argument should be used to automatically download databases containing bugs and commits data.